ltworf/typedload/docs/comparisons.md

 * Works with existing codebase and uses standard types.
 No inheritance or decorators
 * Easy to extend, even with objects from 3rd party libraries
-* Stable API, breaking changes only happen on major releases
+* Stable API, breaking changes only happen on major releases (it has happened once since 2018)
-* Supports Union
+* Supports Union properly
 * Works on python 3.5
 * Mypy and similar work without plugins
 * Can use and convert camelCase and snake_case